JustineGB/ruby-cli/README.md

 ## Usage

-Type the code below and follow on screen prompts.

-  $ colorado-hikes
+CD into the folder, bundle, and type ./bin/colorado-hikes.

-First, you will select the region for which you would like to see hikes on and then you will select the hike.
+Then, you will select the region for which you would like to see hikes on and then you will select the hike.

 ## Development